Is Your Inability to Control Your Anger Damaging Your Life?

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.

 I feel ashamed and guilty about my angry behavior.
 I’m not sure I’m able to talk to anyone about it – even a therapist.

 The most effective remedy for shame and guilt is to bring it into the light – especially in the context of a safe, therapeutic relationship.
 Talking about your past angry behavior is the first step toward healing and making courageous life changes.
 Keeping shame and guilt hidden only allows it to grow.
 And, building a therapeutic relationship takes time.
 Not many people “jump into the deep end” of therapy and immediately disclose all the details of their shame to a complete stranger.
 Allow yourself some time to get to know your therapist.
 In time, talking about your feelings and past behaviors will become easier and more comfortable.
 It may also provide enormous relief.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by bPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by bPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are and to ensure a good match between you and a BPS anger management therapist in terms of personality, style and expertise.